 - First, every respondent (100%) indicated that they build a case chronology on every single case they work on.

 - Second, 90% of respondents indicated that they use Excel and/or Word to build their case chronologies.

 Just so we're clear, there are very few things I like in this world more than a great spreadsheet, so it brings me great pain to say this: Excel is not the way to go for your case chronology.
 And Word is even more limited.
-For a task that teams perform on every case and investigation, firms and legal departments need a tool built for this purpose.
+For a task that teams perform on every case and investigation, firms and legal departments need a litigation management tool built for this purpose.

 To that end, here is a list of four elements you do not get with Excel or Word, and that you want to ensure are part of your case management software when it comes to case chronologies:

 #1 - Collaboration around a single source of truth.

 An effective case chronology must be a reliable source of truth at all times.
 That means that if you open or access the case chronology, you can be confident that you are looking at the most up-to-date version of it.
 And if you add to or edit the chronology, you know you are working with the master version that everyone else on your team will access.
 In other words, at any given moment, you are interacting with your team's most complete factual or evidentiary understanding of the case.

 This also implies and requires that anyone on the active case team can in fact access the chronology on-demand.
 A cloud-based platform is the simplest way to solve this problem, especially if you are collaborating with co-counsel or anyone outside the walls of your organization.